DanielDaCosta/apiGateway-sqs-lambda/README.md

 # aws-terraform
-Repository for mananging modules with Terraform in AWS
+Repository for mananging modules with Terraform in AWS.

+The goal of this repo is to build Terraform modules for users

 ## Usage